 ‘Contactless alarming’ (a.k.a. remote access) has been around for a while now but this technology is more priceless than ever with all that is going on.
 With the ability to control your burglar and fire alarms via your own personal, sanitized smartphone or other web-enabled devices, you reduce your instances of community use of the keypad at the office.
 It’s one less thing to touch but still having the ability to control every aspect of your equipment while also knowing who armed and disarmed your system.
 It’s handy for those days you are working remotely but useful even when you’re not!

 Social distancing has become synonymous with day-to-day life.
 As everyone gets into the groove of a new norm (the new ‘business as usual’), we suspect there will be a combination of being in the office and working from home for some time to come.
 The journey ahead may be a long one but we are in it together and together we’ll prevail!

 There is no charge for a professional consultation to evaluate how you can safely get back to business in your actual place of business.
-Contact us to set something up!
+Contact us to set up an appointment!